 A Los Angeles institution since 1917, the Homer Laughlin Building was also designed by John Parkinson.
 It opened in 1896 just as this part of downtown was becoming commercialised (until then it had been a residential area).
 At the time there was a high-end department store here called Ville de Paris.
 For a long time the market was mostly full of vendors selling fruit and vegetables, meat and fish, but since 2012 the market has been taken over by more gourmet food outlets and now you can get anything from Thai food to tacos to Texan BBQ.
 Recently Bon Apetit magazine voted GCM (as it’s known in L.A.) one of the top ten food destinations in the U.S., so you’ll probably want to take a break from your Civic Center and Grand Avenue tour here.
 Fun fact: one for the architecture aficionados – Frank Lloyd Wright had his offices here for a time in the 1920’s.

-Downtown’s (and Grand Avenue’s) latest big addition, in terms of the arts scene, the Broad opened in September 2015 and became an instant hit.
-A top quality art collection, in a beautifully designed museum, to which admission is free.
+Grand Avenue’s latest big addition, the Broad, opened in September 2015 and was an instant hit.
+A top quality art collection, in a beautifully designed museum, to which admission is free...
 What’s not to like?
 You can line up on the day, but the smart move is to register in advance, to save time.
-The modern art collection includes work by many famous artists, including Jeff Koons, Roy Lichtenstein and Andy Warhol.
+The modern art collection includes pieces by many famous artists, including Jeff Koons, Roy Lichtenstein and Andy Warhol.
 The main galleries are on the top floor, reached by an escalator that runs through the center of the building.
-It takes about an hour and a half to two hours to see everything – in other words the perfect amount of time!
+It takes about two hours to see everything – in other words the perfect amount of time!
 Fun fact: there is a design feature on the front of the building called the Oculus.
 It resembles an eye looking out over Grand Avenue.

 Your Civic Center and Grand Avenue tour is now taking you through the heart of the cultural quarter on Grand Avenue and at one of the most iconic buildings in Los Angeles – the Walt Disney Concert Hall.
 It was designed by Frank Gehry and has been hugely influential in the architectural field.
 Gehry was one of the first architects to use computer software to design buildings.
 It led to a revolution in the way buildings were designed and architects began to get much more creative and even artistic in their designs.
 The Walt Disney Concert Hall is the home of the Los Angeles Philharmonic Orchestra and was largely funded by Lilian Disney (who was married to Walt Disney) and the Walt Disney Company, hence the name.
 Fun fact: the concert hall is one of the very few in the world in which the sound of the orchestra is exactly the same whether the hall is full or empty and for that reason is used a lot for recording film scores.